Nerva (XNV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nerva Historical Price

-According to the latest data gathered on Nerva live price page, the current price of Nerva is 0.01055831USD.
-The circulating supply of Nerva(XNV) is 19.04M XNV , giving it a market capitalization of $201.06K.
+According to the latest data gathered on Nerva live price page, the current price of Nerva is 0.01050059USD.
+The circulating supply of Nerva(XNV) is 19.04M XNV , giving it a market capitalization of $199.98K.

 The Nerva Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XNV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.